jasonm/jasonm.github.com/source/_posts/2011-09-25-notes-from-the-mit-startup-bootcamp-2011.markdown

 their listers (after a few drinks) to lower their prices.
 Things clicked, and soon they had handled $250,000 in bookings of which they collected 10%.

-Fast-forward to the YC W09 Demo Day, and although at that point AirBnb has already accepted Sequoia investment, they had prepared a Demo Day deck.
+Fast-forward to the YC W09 Demo Day, and although at that point Airbnb has already accepted Sequoia investment, they had prepared a Demo Day deck.
 Gone was the hand-wavy top-down projection and partnership hopefulness, replaced with a quarter million dollars of demonstrable traction, a tight initial market